eddsteiner/AI-recruit-app-public/README.md

 ## 🔒 Source Code Access

-feel free to connect via [LinkedIn](https://www.linkedin.com/in/eddie-steiner-940aba301/) to discuss question or collaborate.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/eddie-steiner-940aba301/) to ask questions or explore collaboration opportunities.

 ---